lucaelin/ksml/README.md

 # ksml - Kerboscript GUI-code generator
 This tool creates Kerboscript from XML files, crafted to represent GUI-Layouts.

+An online version of this tool as available at [github.io](https://lucaelin.github.io/ksml)

 ## Example XML
   `myinterface.ksml`
   ```xml